 • The col is included in the Chauvot (the list of all 8500 French cols);

 • There is a name sign on top;

 • The col is shown on Google Maps, the map Michelin, the IGN-map or a local map.

 For colhunters we mention all unclassified cols too, but they are not part of the hundred.
 The route includes 53 unclassified cols.
 They are unclassified because it is not the highest point.
-It is nevertheless a col, because they have a name and they are the highest point for crossroads, like the Col du Wetstein (in the descent of the Col du Linge) or the Col de la Cravate (in the ascent of the Col du Minier).
+It is nevertheless a col, because they have a name and they are the highest point for crossroads, like the Col du Wetstein (in the descent of the Col du Linge).